DrewEaster/thespian/README.md

 * Spray integration
 * Build on TravisCI and deploy artifact to some maven repository
 * Create Typesafe Activator template that uses Thespian
+* Application Services are probably out of scope - it's up to implementors if they wish to use application services as a facade in front of the DomainModel.

 License
 -------